-Joined together the neighbouring villages Hellissandur, Rif and the town Ólafsvík are called Snæfellsbær municipality.
+Joined together the neighbouring villages Hellissandur, Rif, and the town Ólafsvík are called Snæfellsbær municipality.

-The landmark of Ólafsvík is the white modern looking church.
+The landmark of Ólafsvík is the white modern-looking church.

 I visit all the churches I see on my travels in my country as I am very fascinated by these churches.
 It is not easy to get into them though as most of them are locked due to vandalism and I have to go search for the key.

-To me the Ólafsvíkurkirkja church looks like a ship, but I have heard that if you look at it from above it looks like outspread salted cod!
+I think Ólafsvíkurkirkja church looks like a ship, but I have heard that if you look at it from above it looks like outspread salted cod!
 It is made of triangles only, very distinctive.
 I didn't go further up than to the view-dial, which is not high enough to see if the church looks like a salted cod from above.